 - 1. In-State Residency

 - a.
 An affidavit signed by the student must be filed with the person responsible for verifying residency.

 - b.
-Any of the following may be used in determining a student's domicile in Arizona:
+A combination of the following may be used in determining a student's domicile in Arizona:

 - 1. Arizona income tax return

 - 2. Arizona Voter registration

 - 3. Arizona Motor Vehicle registration

 - 4. Arizona Driver's license

 - 5. Employment history in Arizona

 - 6. Place of graduation from high school

 - 7. Source of financial support

 - 8. Dependency as indicated on federal income tax return

 - 9. Ownership of real property

 - 10. Notarized statement of landlord and/or employer

 - 11. Transfer of major banking services to Arizona

 - 12. Change of permanent address on all pertinent records

+- 13. Arizona Department of Children Services documents related to foster care placement

-- 13. Other relevant information
+- 14. Other relevant information

-- 2. County Residency
+2. County Residency

-- A combination of the following may be used to determine a student's county residency:
+A combination of the following may be used to determine a student's county residency:

 - 1. Notarized statements of landlord and/or employer

 - 2. Source of financial support

 - 3. Place of graduation from high school

 - 4. Ownership of real property

 - 5. Bank accounts

 - 6. Arizona income tax return

 - 7. Dependency as indicated on a Federal income tax return

 - 8. Other relevant information

 - D. Concurrent Enrollment in Arizona Public Institutions of Higher Education (ARS §15-1807) (See Appendix S-3) Under Arizona Revised Statutes §15-1807, it is unlawful for any non-resident student to register concurrently in two or more public institutions of higher education in this state including any university, college or community college for a combined student credit hour enrollment of more than six (6) credit hours without payment of non-resident tuition at one of such institutions.
-Any non-resident student desiring to enroll concurrently in two or more public institutions of higher education in this state including any university or community college for a combined total of more than six (6) credit hours who is not subject to non-resident tuition at any of such

-institutions shall pay the non-resident tuition at the institution of his choice in an amount equivalent to nonresident tuition at such institution for the combined total of credit hours for which the non-resident student is concurrently enrolled.
+Any non-resident student desiring to enroll concurrently in two or more public institutions of higher education in this state including any university or community college for a combined total of more than six (6) credit hours who is not subject to non-resident tuition at any of such institutions shall pay the non-resident tuition at the institution of his choice in an amount equivalent to non-resident tuition at such institution for the combined total of credit hours for which the non-resident student is concurrently enrolled.

+AMENDED through the Administrative Regulations Approval Process, June 30, 2020

-AMENDED through the Administrative Regulation Process, November 5, 2019 AMENDED by Direct Chancellor Approval, September 17, 2018 AMENDED by Direct Chancellor Approval, August 30, 2017 AMENDED by Direct Chancellor Approval, August 30, 2015 AMENDED by Direct Chancellor Approval, May 20, 2015
+AMENDED through the Administrative Regulations Approval Process, November 5, 2019

+AMENDED by Direct Approval from the Chancellor, September 17, 2018

+AMENDED by Direct Approval from the Chancellor, May 20, 2015